 This course focuses on the interaction between society and the individual.
 Students gain an understanding of issues related to race, gender, age, disability, sexual orientation, ethnicity, culture and religious preferences and develop the knowledge and skills for culturally competent practice in behavioral health services.

 This course reviews the major theories of career counseling.
 It explores life factors and roles that influence decision-making and reviews community and informational resources for career development.
 It also covers major career- counseling techniques and programs for the general population and for people with disabilities.

-Students complete a 150-hour clinical internship, in a relevant program or agency, under the supervision of a qualified field instructor.
+Students complete a 300-hour clinical internship, reflecting the comprehensive work experience of a clinical mental health or professional counselor, in a relevant program or agency, under the supervision of a qualified field instructor.
+The field experience includes a minimum of 130 hours of direct service to actual clients, but more is recommended.
 A learning contract is developed by the student with the internship supervisor.
 PCMH faculty provide supervision for the internship process, individual and group instruction for the students, and serve as liaison to the internship sites.
 Offered on a pass/fail basis only.

-Take two courses from one of the specializations below:
+Take three courses from one of the specializations below: